georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 ``I``, ``S``, ``K``, ``C``, ``Z``, ``W``, ``E``, and ``M``.

 The remaining letters of the alphabet are currently *unknown*.
-If they are played, they will turn into *valid* or *invalid* letters.
+When they are played, they will turn into *valid* or *invalid* letters.
 Unless we already have five correct letters, we will draw candidate letters from the unknown pool.